Rexburg Animal Vaccinations

 This is when you should start your pet’s vaccinations.
 The immunity they have received from their mother’s milk or colostrum is normally gone by 10 to 12 weeks of age.
 Vaccinations are timed to stimulate the puppy or kitten to build their own immunity as the passive protection is gone.
 We like to give a gentle dewormer at the time of each vaccination to help your new pet eliminate unwanted pests.

 The veterinarians at Upper Valley Veterinary Clinic recommend that you give your puppy or kitten a second vaccination or booster to help build your pet’s immunity level.
 Don’t forget another dose of gentle dewormer.

 We recommend that you give the last of a puppy or kitten series of booster vaccinations.
 Often this is when we give the first rabies vaccination even though it can be given any time after 12 weeks of age.
 If you plan to kennel your puppy, most places require your pet to be current on a kennel cough (Bordetella) vaccine.
-This vaccine requires a booster 3-4 weeks after the initial dose.
+We give one more dose of gentle dewormer with this vaccination.
 These vaccinations during your pet’s first few months of life are designed to insure that you have a healthy pet for a long time.
 Vaccinations are effective in more than 95% of pets.

 1 Year and onwards